 The Limits of Market Segmentation

-Market segmentation is only part of the story.
-In the self-serving world of commercial advertising, the costs of advertising communication messages continue to skyrocket.
+Market segmentation is only part of your branding story.
+In the self-serving world of commercial advertising, the costs of advertising messages continue to skyrocket.
 The stakes are high because the cost of failure is high, yet the promised land of success remains illusive.

 However, most major advertisers settle for critical (creative) acclaim first and mediocre sales results, second.
 All because they have no accurate means of measuring sales increases due to advertising success.

 Here is why.
 Let’s talk about the three critical elements of successful advertising, two of which ad agencies and marketing departments already do very well.
 Let’s grade each element as we go.

 The first discipline is IDENTIFICATION and we give agencies a B+.
 Identifying the correct target audience is crucial to success.
 You must find and understand the market you wish to influence.

 Marketing departments, when they are not self-serving and therefore self-deluded, do a very respectable job of market segmentation in order to identify those potential customers who offer the greatest opportunity for increased sales.

 The traditional method of market segmentation – segmenting into primary, secondary, and tertiary markets – has been supplanted by a much sharper understanding of the usage and habits that seem to define the target audience.

 Advertising agencies and their media departments have market segmentation down to a science.
 It begs the question.
 What are the limits of market segmentation?